 Research is not yet definitive, but there is mounting evidence that certain foods can indeed reduce dementia risk or delay the onset of symptoms.
 New finding: In a recent analysis published in Annals of Neurology, researchers who reviewed the diets of more than 2,000 older adults discovered that those who ate ample amounts of fatty fish and certain vegetables, such as leafy greens, were about 40% less likely to develop Alzheimer’s or some other type of dementia than those who ate less of those brain-healthy foods.
 The sooner you start eating a brain-healthy diet, the better—Alzheimer’s is believed to develop over decades.
 But even if you’re an older adult, I firmly believe that eating the foods described in this article is one of the best ways to improve your odds of staying mentally sharp.

 Load up on the right kind of vegetables.
+Best: Kale is an ORAC powerhouse with 1,770 units per one-and-a-half-cup serving.
 The Cleanest Sources of Plant-Based Protein.
 Whether you’re a vegan, vegetarian, omnivore, or carnivore, protein is a necessary dietary staple.